RIKEN-RCCS/lens3/v1/doc/setting.md

 ## Register Users

-Lens3 has its own a list of users (with uid + gid) and a list of enablement status of the users.
-It does not look at the databases of the underlying OS whereas it uses uid + gid of the system.
+Lens3 has its own a list of users (with uid+gid) and a list of enablement status of the users.
+It does not look at the databases of the underlying OS whereas it uses uid+gid of the system.

 See [Administration Guide](admin-guide.md#).